mnbvmnbv2/video-group-merger/README.md

 - youtube api

 **Programs**
-- FFMPEG
+- FFMPEG + FMMPROBE
 - Exiftool (no more)
 - hachoir (no more)

 ## Lessions Learned (most important?)
-- This project has been super educative and I would advise you to try to make something similar if you want to learn about working with videos or creating a mid-sizes project.
+- This project has been super educative and I would advise you to try to make something similar if you want to learn about working with videos or creating a mid-sized project.
-- This started as my first project where I used python to modify files on my system, as well as the first time I did that with automation.
+- This started as my first project where I used python to modify files on my system.
-- I have learned to work with many libraries I have never used before such as:
+- I have learned to work with many libraries I have never used before (see Libraries list).
-    - subprocesses
-    - regex
-    - datetime
-    - FFMPEG
-    - exiftool
-    ...
-- Encountered some basics of working with videos:
+- I encountered some basics of working with videos:
     - encoding/decoding, audio track vs video track, videotypes, aspect ratios, sizes, bitsize +++
 - Working with real world "messy" videos are super challenging, there are so many bugs one can encounter
 - Most of the time after the inital setup was used to either make stuff more efficient or fix bugs
-- Worked with exiftool (learned about metadata on videos and other files) and FFMPEG
+- Worked with exiftool (learned about metadata on videos and other files) and created some datasets and visualisations with the data I had (separately)
-- Learned a lot about making backwards compatible code, making backup and "fail-safeing"/error handling
-- Handling decent amounts of data on a laptop without outside backup (500-1000GB)
+- Learned a lot about making backwards compatible code, making backup and "fail-safeing"/error handling as I worked with decent amounts of data on a laptop without outside backup (500-1000GB)
-- Learned about some data analysis on my "dataset" of metadata about videos.
-- Google/youtube API, and API in general
+- Learned about the Google/youtube API, and APIs in general

 ## Statistics
 This is outdated, but not too far off.